← Back to 史記

 4

-Guan Shu, Cai Shu, Wu Geng, and others indeed led the Huai barbarians and rebelled.
-The Duke of Zhou then received King Cheng's command, raised troops for an eastern campaign, and composed the Great Announcement.
+Guan, Cai, Wu Geng, and the others indeed led the Huai Yi in rebellion.
+The Duke of Zhou then received King Cheng’s command, raised an army and attacked east, and composed the Great Announcement.
 He then executed Guan Shu, killed Wu Geng, and exiled Cai Shu.
-He gathered the remaining Yin people, enfeoffed Kang Shu at Wei, enfeoffed Wei Zi at Song, to continue the Yin sacrifices.
-He pacified the Huai barbarians in the eastern lands.
-In two years it was completely settled.
-All the feudal lords submitted to and revered Zhou.
+He gathered the remaining people of Yin, enfeoffed Kang Shu at Wei and Wei Zi at Song, to continue the sacrifices of Yin.
+He pacified the Huai Yi and the eastern lands; in two years all was completely settled.
+The feudal lords all submitted and revered Zhou.

 5